-3-77 A lawyer who holds pooled trusts funds in a designated savings institution insured by the Canada Deposit Insurance Corporation must file an annual report for each account maintained by the lawyer with that institution in accordance with section 3 (3) of the Schedule to the Canada Deposit Insurance Corporation Act, so that each client's funds, rather than the account itself, are insured up to the limit of CDIC insurance.
+- 3-77 (1) A lawyer who holds pooled trusts funds in a designated savings institution insured by the Canada Deposit Insurance Corporation must meet the conditions required under the Schedule to the Canada Deposit Insurance Corporation Act to ensure that each client's funds, rather than the account itself, are insured up to the limit of CDIC insurance. - (2) The lawyer must not disclose information that is subject to solicitor and client privilege or confidentiality without the consent of the client.